HugoVaillendet/neutron-shielding/README.md

 Monte Carlo methods are a class of problem solving methods relying on random steps within a selected domain.
 This type of problem solving was invented by Stanisław Ulam and Nicholas Metropolis [[1]](#1)

-## Initial simualtion
+## Program structure

+The program will have a main execution program and a module in a secondary file for neutron type as well as procedures.

+The project is compiled using GFortran and with the following flags : `gfortran  neutron.f90 main.f90 -O3 -march=native -ffast-math -fopenmp -funroll-loops -fopt-info-vec -o main.exe`.

+The project takes avantage of Fortran's ability to vectorize loops and use SIMD registers as well as OpenMP parallelism.
+Regarding my specific architecture
+AVX-256 registers are used by the program.

-At first we structure the code with a neutron module.
-We implement a new type neutron containing postions $(x, y)$, speeds $(vx, vy)$ with an SoA structure.
+We implement a new type `neutron` containing postions $(x, y)$, speeds $(v_x, v_y)$ with an SoA structure.
 We also implement a `scatter_tally` array as we as `PI` as a parameter evaluated at compile time.

 We then implement the following procedures :